Watts-Lab/task-mapping/tasks/Bureucratic Organization Simulation.md

 This likely does not reflect details of the results of the paper but instead just how the task was designed and measured.

 ## Incentives
 Each participant was paid $1.25 per hour.
+Coders believed it was a real job.